tiptenbrink/opaque-borink/opaquebind/README.md

-This crate was originally named `opaquebind`, but has been renamed to [`opaque-borink`](https://github.com/tiptenbrink/opaque-borink).
-The last version named `opaquebind` can be found found [here](https://github.com/tiptenbrink/opaque-borink/tree/v0.3.6/opaquebind).

 A simple configuration of the [opaque-ke](https://github.com/novifinancial/opaque-ke) OPAQUE implementation, using a base64url-encoded format to serialize and deserialize the Rust structs.

-OPAQUE ([see the Internet-Draft](https://datatracker.ietf.org/doc/html/draft-krawczyk-cfrg-opaque-06)) is an upcoming standard for password authentication.
+OPAQUE ([see the Internet-Draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/)) is an upcoming standard for password authentication.
 It is more secure than a traditional simple salt and password hash scheme.

+It enables a workflow where the server never learns the user password, yet the server does not need to provide the salt to anyone who asks, providing security against pre-computation attacks.

 It uses a basic CipherSuite configured as follows:
 * [curve25519_dalek](https://github.com/dalek-cryptography/curve25519-dalek) Ristretto group as Group